Police board member agrees with COPA, CPD officer's fate goes to full police board

-CHICAGO (WLS) --The full Chicago Police Board will decide if Officer Robert Rialmo will be fired for a 2015 shooting that killed Quintonio LeGrier and Bettie Jones after one member agreed with the Civilian Office of Police Accountability's recommendation that he be fired.
+CHICAGO (WLS) --The full Chicago Police Board will decide if Officer Robert Rialmo will be fired for a 2015 shooting that killed Quintonio LeGrier and Bettie Jones after one member agreed with the Civilian Office of Police Accountability over Superintendent Eddie Johnson.

 Police board member Eva-Dina Delgado rules full board will decide whether Ofc Robert Rialmo will face discipline or firing for 2015 fatal shootings of Quintonio Legrier and Bettie Jones.
 Supt Johnson had disagreed with COPA finding that shooting was not justified.— Eric Horng (@EricHorngABC7) April 20, 2018

+Rialmo fatally said LeGrier was coming at him with a bat when he fired at him.

+Rialmo also shot and killed Jones, LeGrier's neighbor, accidentally.
+Jones came out of her apartment to open the door for police.

-COPA called the shooting unjustified and recommended Rialmo be fired.
-But police Superintendent Eddie Johnson disagreed with that finding and said in his own report that Rialmo followed the police use of force policy in place at the time of the 2015 shooting and should be exonerated.
+Following an investigation, COPA called the shooting unjustified and recommended Rialmo be fired.
+But Johnson disagreed with that finding, and said in his own report that Rialmo followed the police use of force policy in place at the time of the 2015 shooting and should be exonerated.

 Late in 2017 the police department revised that policy.

-A randomly selected member of the police board reviewed review the reports and agreed with COPA in their disciplinary recommendation for Rialmo.
+Chicago Police Board Member Eva-Dina Delgado was the randomly-selected member of the board who reviewed the reports, and agreed with COPA's disciplinary recommendation.

+"An evidentiary hearing before the police board is necessary to determine whether Officer Rialmo violated any of the police department's rules," she said.

 Now the entire Police Board will review the case and hold a hearing before deciding Rialmo's fate.
+Exactly when that disciplinary hearing will take place, and how long the process will last, was unclear.

+"The process was put in place so that if there is a disagreement, there's another entity that settles the dispute," Supt.
+Johnson said.

+LeGrier's mother just asked that the board to do the right thing.

 Rialmo's attorney, Joel Brodsky, released a statement following the decision: